Introduction and Definition

 - Management is made complex because structural changes can occur without the patient displaying any symptoms.

-- The most common reason of disability expect traumas.
+- OA (Osteoarthritis) The most common reasons of disability except traumas.

-- First appears asymptomatically in the 2th and 3rd decades.
+- Disability, initially appears asymptomatically in the 2th and 3rd grades.

 - Mostly occurs at the ends of the fingers, knees, and hips